alduron/automationtools/README.md

 * `ModuleRoot` - The root location of the module
 * `LogRoot` - The root location of the logging location
 * `LogName` - The name of the log file
+* `MaxLogCount` - The maximum amount of logs retained in memory, defaulted to 30,000
 * `EventSource` - The name of the Windows Event Source name
 * `SMTPServer` - The server address for SMTP messages
 * `SMTPFrom` - The sending address for SMTP messaages